ranocha/2025_active_flux_sbp/README.md

 First, you need to download this repository, e.g., by cloning it with `git` or by downloading an archive via the GitHub interface.
-Then, you need to start Julia in the `code` directory of this repository and follow the instructions described in the `README.md` file therein.
+Then, you need to start Julia in the `code_julia` directory of this repository and follow the instructions described in the `README.md` file therein.